MooersLab/org-mode-voice-in/README.md

 The language model has a slightly easier time recognizing these commands.

 The Voice In software has  difficulty dealing with the point in the decimal point, so you may find yourself having to repeat these commands a few times before you get the desired result.
-Once you hit upon the correct speed with which they speak these commands, the error rate will go down.
+Once you hit upon the correct speed with which to speak these commands, the error rate will go down.
 The time estimates range from 0.25 to 5 hours.
 A task that will take longer than 5 hours probably needs to be split up into two or more to-do's.

+I added another set of commands for time limited TODOs.
+These commands start with "limit" in place of "timed".
+These use the Talon Voice phonetic code of "harp" for "h".
+Therefore, say "limit B5 harp 3" for a B3 activity that would take 3 hours.
+The time estimates range from 1 to 5 hours in one hour increments.
+I tested all of these commands.
+I mapped the returned errors to the correct commands.
+I helps to used ehance your enounciation and to minimize the background white noise.

 It would be possible to write up some elisp code that would sum up the time estimates and sound an audible alarm when the time estimates exceed a certain limit like 8, 10, 12, 14, or 16 hours, depending on the length of your standard work day.
 The audible sound could be a whistle or a siren to warn you that you overloaded your to-do list.